 When does it start and when should I apply?

-The Additional Licensing designation will come into effect on 1 September 2015.
+The Additional Licensing designation came into effect on 1 September 2015.
 If you are a landlord or managing agent operating a HMO property within Worcester City, and do not already hold a mandatory HMO licence, you will need to apply for an additional licence from 1st September 2015.
 It is an offence under Section 72 of the Housing Act 2004, if a person having control of, or managing a HMO operates a licensable HMO which is required to be licensed under the Additional or Mandatory Licensing Scheme, but which is not so licensed.
-The maximum fine is now unlimited or there is a civil penalty fine of up to £30,000.
+The maximum fine if prosecuted is now unlimited or there is a civil penalty fine of up to £30,000.

 How long will Additional Licensing last and how long will my licence last for?

-The Additional Licensing scheme will last for 5 years, until 2020.
+The current Additional Licensing scheme will last for 5 years, until 2020.
 Your licence can be issued for up to 5 years.
 Licences will be issued right up until the end of the scheme.
 The new scheme will last for 5 years, until 2025

 What is a Section 257 HMO?